 Paul’s Letter to Rome

-Paul wanted to go to Rome: it was his stated ambition to convert the emperor.
+Paul wanted to go to Rome, not just to visit the church there, but also because he wanted to convert the emperor.
 Phoebe, an unmarried Christian businesswoman, was traveling to Rome on business and offered to take a letter with her.
 (Lydia in Acts 16 was also an unmarried Christian businesswoman.)
 Paul jumped at the chance.
 His letter served as a letter of introduction for Phoebe, a means of keeping in touch with his good friend Priscilla and her husband Aquila, and as an advertisement for his preaching services.
 Constantly throughout the letter he tells the Romans how he would preach.
 The congregation in Rome was mixed Jewish and gentile.

 So we see that Romans is the exposition of Paul’s gospel.
 He demonstrates the need for salvation, he demonstrates that the means of salvation can only be by faith, and he demonstrates that Jesus is the answer.
 Mindful of his audience, and wishing to show his broad appeal, he does this in both Jewish and gentile terms.
 He goes on to show the consequences of his gospel in everyday moral living.
 He answers objections and refutes rumors.
 He concludes with blessing and greetings.